A noise reduction method for force measurements in water entry experiments based on the Ensemble Empirical Mode Decomposition: Algorithm development and verification based on a synthetic signal

 A technique that seems more appropriate for the present applications is the hard \emph{interval thresholding}, introduced in \cite{kopsinis2009development}.
 The input signal $y(t)$ is initially divided into a series of time intervals in between two successive zero-crossings.
 Then a thresholding is performed interval-wise rather than point-wise, meaning that \begin{linenomath}

 \end{linenomath} where $t_a$ and $t_b$ correspond to two successive zero-crossing time instants.
 The procedure is repeated for all the time intervals in between two successive zero-crossings.
-As pointed out in \cite{kopsinis2009development}, the application of interval thresholding is closer to wavelet thresholding, because setting to zero a wavelet coefficient (below a certain threshold) does not affect only a single time sample, but a set of contiguous time samples.
+As pointed out in \cite{kopsinis2009development}, the application of interval thresholding has some similarities with the wavelet thresholding, where setting to zero a wavelet coefficient that is below a certain value, affects a set of contiguous time samples.
 A comparison between hard thresholding and interval thresholding is shown in Figure \ref{fig:tresholding_hard_interval}.

-Interval thresholding helps to preserve the whole semi-oscillations of the original signal without introducing undesired jumps in the thresholded output, hence this is the type of thresholding used in the following .
+Interval thresholding helps to preserve the whole semi-oscillations of the original signal without introducing undesired jumps in the thresholded output.
+Owing to such good peculiarities of the method, the interval thresholding is used in the following.